Emill/X25519-Cortex-M4/README.md

 The implementation runs in constant time and uses a constant memory access pattern, regardless of the private key in order to protect against side channel attacks.

 ### License
-The code is licensed under a 2-clause BSD license, with an extra exception for Nordic Semiconductor devices.
+The code is licensed under a 2-clause BSD license, with an extra exception for Nordic Semiconductor and Dialog Semiconductor devices.